jeenicj97/90DaysOfDevOps/2026/day-41/day-41-triggers.md

 3. Write in your notes: What is the cron expression for every Monday at 9 AM?

-###Note:
-* Cron expression for every day at midnight UTC: 0 0 * * *
-* Cron expression for every Monday at 9 AM UTC: 0 9 * * 1
-* Used for nightly builds, security scans, automated reports, cleanup tasks, and backup jobs.
 ---

 ### Task 3: Manual Trigger